 Another way you can ease tense joints as well as release the brain’s ‘happy chemicals’ is by massage.
 If you have a partner to help then even better, but self massage can also be very effective.
 Focus on the hands, feet and limbs, there are tonnes of tutorials online showing techniques.
 Again it’s something so easy and accessible, all you need is some massage oil or even some body lotion and it could make you feel far better.

-Do you suffer with chronic stress or anxiety?
+Do you suffer from chronic stress or anxiety?
+Have you thought about therapy?
 What do you do when you’re having a down day?

 The owner of this website is a participant in the Amazon Affiliates Program.
 Therefore, the links here might be affiliate links and sales from them may earn a small commission for us – at no extra cost to you.
 Since we only recommend stuff we have faith in, you’re in good hands.